Workday/canvas-kit/CONTRIBUTING.md

 ## How to Contribute

-**Don't hesitate to contribute!** Canvas Kit React thrives on open discussion and contribution by anyone in the Workday community.
+**Don't hesitate to contribute!** Canvas Kit thrives on open discussion and contribution by anyone in the Workday community.
 Contribution doesn't have to be code-based.
 Anyone can suggest changes things like documentation, processes, and use cases.

-If you are contributing code, please take a look at the following sections to familiarize yourself with how the Canvas Kit React repo is organized and run.
+If you are contributing code, please take a look at the following sections to familiarize yourself with how the Canvas Kit repo is organized and run.
 This will help streamline the pull request process.

 ### Commit Message Format